 These Terms apply to and are a binding contract on us and our successors, agents, and any person, company or limited liability partnership to whom we assign or otherwise transfer the benefit of your arrangements with us or to whom we assign or otherwise transfer all or part of the business of asb aspire.

 These Terms are governed by and construed in accordance with English law and each party hereby irrevocably submits to the jurisdiction of the English courts.

 asb aspire LLP

 asb law is the trading name of asb aspire LLP, a limited liability partnership registered in England and Wales with Registration No OC327667.
 A list of the members of asb aspire LLP who are designated as partners is displayed at the registered office at Horizon House, Eclipse Park, Sittingbourne Road, Maidstone, Kent ME14 3EN.

 Solicitors Regulation Authority

-We are authorised and regulated by the Solicitors Regulation Authority of England and Wales, United Kingdom with Registration Number 464040 under the SRA Code of Conduct 2011.
-Information about the Solicitors Regulation Authority and the SRA Code of Conduct 2011 can be found at www.sra.org.uk.
+We are authorised and regulated by the Solicitors Regulation Authority of England and Wales, United Kingdom with Registration Number 464040 under the SRA Standards and Regulations 2019.
+Information about the Solicitors Regulation Authority and the SRA Standards and Regulations 2019 can be found at www.sra.org.uk.